-This inspirational story of a life well designed comes to us from Ray, an author and community member in the San Francisco Bay Area.
+This inspirational story of a life well designed comes to us from Rob, an author and community member in Atlanta, Georgia.

 After working for thirty years as a product design engineer, I recently completed my first novel, Invention Is a Mother, which loosely follows the development trajectory of an absurd product.
 When I approached Bill to get his thoughts on my manuscript, he invited me to share the story behind my transition into writing.